nhamidi90/kw-taekwondo/README.md

 ## Technologies Used

-* Visual Studio Code was the programme used to write and edit code
 * HTML was used to make the main content of the site
 * CSS was used to add styling
+* [Bootstrap](https://getbootstrap.com/) code was used to create various tools including the navbar for mobile view, contact form, buttons and grid system
+* [Visual Studio Code](https://code.visualstudio.com/) was the programme used to write and edit code
-* Balsamiq was used to make wireframes
+* [Balsamiq](https://balsamiq.com/) was used to make wireframes
-* GitHub hosts the website
+* [GitHub pages](https://pages.github.com/) hosts the website.
+The live link is [here](https://nhamidi90.github.io/kw-taekwondo/)

 ## Wireframes